WorldCup-UnderDog/Underdog_WorldCup/README.md

 - Defending
 - Physical

-These radar plots provide visual comparison of player strengths and support frontend storytelling for upset candidates.
+These radar plots provide a visual comparison of player strengths and support frontend storytelling for upset candidates.